Credit Cards - What You Need To Know - Training Manual

 The Prime Rate moves up or down with interest changes by the Federal Reserve Board.
 When the Federal Reserve raises its target for the short-term federal funds rate, banks almost immediately increase their prime rates.
 When prime rate goes up, variable credit card rates follow.

-If my credit card company raises the interest rate, do I have the right to refuse to pay it and to pay off the current balance at the old interest rate?
+Can I refuse a rate increase and pay off the current balance at the old interest rate?

 How can I approximate—in dollars and cents—how much I am paying in interest on my card?